APoljakow/DataProcessesProjectGroup01/wellStructuredReadMe.md

 - Three data-driven questions do you hope to answer about this domain (**6 points, 2 points each**)
     - Question 1
         - Question is related to the field (**1 point**)
+            - Are the mental ilnesses are more frequently observed among the mass shooters then among the population (population mean)?
         - Question can be answered with data (**1 point**)

     - Question 2
         - Question is related to the field (**1 point**)
+            - Does the need of the Firearm Licence (in a concrete State) in order to purchase a gun affects the "gun kills/population" rate?
         - Question can be answered with data (**1 point**)

     - Question 3
         - Question is related to the field (**1 point**)
+            - What variables affect the gun
         - Question can be answered with data **(1 point**)
 ### Finding Data (**15 points, 5 points each**)
 For each identified data source, provide/complete the following: